-The field trip came about after Dr. Peter Kikkert, Irving Shipbuilding Chair in Arctic Policy at StFX’s Mulroney Institute of Government, asked Antigonish MLA and Minister of Health and Wellness Randy Delorey if arrangements could be made to bring the group of students to Halifax.
+The field trip came about after Dr. Peter Kikkert, Irving Shipbuilding Chair in Arctic Policy at StFX’s Brian Mulroney Institute of Government, asked Antigonish MLA and Minister of Health and Wellness Randy Delorey if arrangements could be made to bring the group of students to Halifax.

 Minister Delorey arranged meetings for the students with officials in several departments, including finance, executive council, health, and environment.

-“This was all about exposing the students to the different career pathways that public policy can take them on,” Dr. Kikkert says, “and to hear from the actual practitioners on the skills they should be working on as they complete their undergraduate degree.’
+“This was all about exposing the students to the different career pathways that public policy can take them on,” Dr. Kikkert said, “and to hear from the actual practitioners on the skills they should be working on as they complete their undergraduate degree.’

-Students say the experience was terrific.
+Students said the experience was terrific.

 “A few highlights for me were definitely meeting with the Ministry of the Environment and connecting with my fellow classmates.
 I left the trip feeling excited about my future as a graduate from StFX’s public policy program and a clearer understanding of how I will apply my knowledge from StFX to life beyond the classroom.
 Special thanks to both Professor Kikkert and Professor (Adam) Lajeunesse, as well as Minister Delorey and all the others we met for making this experiential learning opportunity possible.”

 “Being from Nova Scotia and getting an inside look into how various departments in the provincial government work was fascinating.
-Meeting the departments of environment, finance, health, and the executive council was exciting to see how the different areas process their policies,” she says.
+Meeting the departments of environment, finance, health, and the executive council was exciting to see how the different areas process their policies,” she said.

 “We had lunch with Minister Randy Delorey.
 It was interesting to sit down and talk to him about various issues, and his background on how he became the Minister of Health.
 It was intriguing to hear the different experiences and education of individuals in the policymaking fields in the departments.”

-“To me, the trip was a great eye-opening experience,” says second year honours public policy and governance student Matthew Stepien from Stoney Creek, ON.
+“To me, the trip was a great eye-opening experience,” said second year honours public policy and governance student Matthew Stepien from Stoney Creek, ON.
 “Since so often in the PGOV program we are taught about 'the government' and the policies that it implements, but I never truly understood the people who are involved in making the government operate on a day-to-day level.
-This trip really went a long way to showing how the hard work of government is done by a number of dedicated and hardworking individuals.
+This trip really went a long way to showing how the hard work of government is done by a number of dedicated and hardworking individuals.”